ENCCS/julia-intro/content/overview.rst

         return x^2 + y^2
     end

-For short functions such as this one, it's also possible to use this short-hand form:
+For short functions such as this one, we can also use the short form:

 .. code-block:: julia